kmsoln/JavaWebDevDocs/en/springsecurity/classes/authentication-failure-handler.md

 }
 ```

-In this example, `CustomAuthenticationFailureHandler` is injected into the Spring Security configuration and configured as the failure handler for form-based authentication.
+In this setup, `CustomAuthenticationFailureHandler` is injected into the Spring Security configuration and configured as the failure handler for form-based authentication.

 ## Conclusion

-`AuthenticationFailureHandler` provides developers with a flexible mechanism to define custom behavior after failed user authentication events.
-By implementing custom `AuthenticationFailureHandler` implementations or using built-in ones provided by Spring Security, developers can tailor the authentication failure handling to meet the specific requirements of their applications.
+`AuthenticationFailureHandler` offers developers a versatile tool to handle authentication failure events according to the specific needs of their applications.
+Whether implementing custom logic or leveraging built-in functionalities provided by Spring Security, developers can ensure that failed authentication events are managed effectively and in alignment with their application's requirements.